Skip to main content

 The 4Ls Retrospective: More Than Reflection: Designed by Mary Gorman and Ellen Gottesdiener, this agile technique helps teams critically analyse their sprint experiences, focusing on successes, failures, and areas for growth.
 Its straightforward yet effective approach aids agile teams in extracting valuable lessons from each sprint or OKR review session, fostering continuous performance enhancement.

-• Learned: What lessons or insights did the team gain from the project or process?
+• Liked – What did the team actually enjoy about the project or process?
+What worked well and should be repeated?

 Creating a Safe Space for Honest Feedback